Mike Henry (voice actor)

-Michael Robert Henry (born November 7, 1965) is an American actor, comedian, writer, and producer.
+Michael Robert Henry (born November 7, 1965) is an American voice actor, comedian, writer, and animator.
 He is known for his work on Family Guy, where he was a writer, producer, and the voice actor of Cleveland Brown (until 2021), Herbert, Bruce, Consuela, the Greased-up Deaf Guy, and others.
 He co-created and starred in the spin-off The Cleveland Show (2009–13), for which he voiced the titular character and Rallo Tubbs, among others.
 He also had a recurring role as Dann in The Orville.